MENU

 • 3 body problem

-Linear and nonlinear bifurcation problems
+Linear and nonlinear bifurcation problems (Topics in Ad.
+Analysis 2)

 After introducing the theory of analytic functions between Banach spaces, we shall present perturbative results for the spectrum of linear operators, in particular for separated eigenvalues of closed operators, with applications to the stability of traveling water waves.
 Then we shall present bifurcation results of periodic and quasi-periodic solutions of nonlinear dynamical systems as well as homoclinic solutions to hyperbolic equilibria of Hamiltonian systems.